 BS in Software Engineering Curriculum

-Note: a minimum grade of C- is required for all computer science course prerequisites unless otherwise stated.
+Note: a minimum grade of C- is required for all computer science and software engineering course prerequisites, unless otherwise stated.

 |Foundations of Inquiry:|

 |EN 101||Introduction to Academic Reading and Writing||3|